 Tl;dr: How to pitch investors.
 Be normal, be credible.
-Just read it
+Just read it!

 You want money, I want money, everyone wants money.
 If you want money you need to go get it.
 In venture capital fundraising land, you need to ‘pitch’.
 But then you know that.
 What you probably don’t know is how to do it right; what to do and what to avoid like the plague.
 I’m going to run you through it all in detail.
-About 5k words of detail.
+Over 5k words of detail.

 The devil is in the details.
 The basics are the most important things that people do not pay attention to.
 When you read this, don’t gloss over it.
-You might know what I’m saying, but I bet you have not internalised it and so do not live it in person.
+You might know what I’m saying, but I bet you have not internalized it and so do not live it in person.
 Once you know your business etc, you need to know how to raise your EQ and pitch.
 This is 80% of what you need to know.